 - revenues and expenses associated with acquisitions, dispositions, equity issuance and related offering costs can vary from period to period and transaction to transaction and are not considered a key measure of our operating performance.

-The reconciliation from net income to EBITDA and Adjusted EBITDA, both non-GAAP measures, for the periods presented is as follows:
+The reconciliation from net loss to EBITDA and Adjusted EBITDA, both non-GAAP measures, for the periods presented is as follows:

 |(1)||Represents stock-based compensation expense related to stock options and stock grants awarded to employees, consultants and non-executive directors based on the grant date fair value under the Black-Scholes valuation model.|